fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `oracle_sap_hva_netweaver`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
 	- Service `postgres`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
 	- Service `postgres_rds`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
+	- Service `sap_hana_db`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
 	- Service `sftp`: Tunnel host address, specify only to connect via SSH tunnel.
 	- Service `sql_server`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
 	- Service `sql_server_hva`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).